House Bill 71: Roake v. Brumley

-Immediately after the bill was signed, the American Civil Liberties Union, Americans United for Separation of Church and State, and the Freedom from Religion Foundation announced that they would be suing the state of Louisiana over the new law.
+Immediately after the bill was signed, the American Civil Liberties Union, Americans United for Separation of Church and State, and the Freedom from Religion Foundation announced that they would sue the state of Louisiana over the new law.
 Indeed, on June 24, 2024, the groups, along with the law firm Simpson Thacher & Bartlett, filed a lawsuit in the United States District Court for the Middle District of Louisiana known as Roake v.
 Brumley, representing parents of Louisiana public school children against Louisiana Superintendent of Education Cade Brumley, the Louisiana Board of Elementary and Secondary Education, and five school boards, seeking both a preliminary injunction and to declare the law unconstitutional.

 On November 12, 2024, United States District Judge John W. deGravelles ruled House Bill 71 unconstitutional, arguing that it was "coercive to students" who "cannot opt out of viewing the Ten Commandments when they are displayed in every classroom, every day of the year, every year of their education".
-He reasoned that in requiring a religious text, as opposed to other important documents such as the Constitution or Bill of Rights, the bill was "overtly religious" and thus violated the First Amendment.
+He reasoned that by requiring a religious text rather than other important documents such as the Constitution or Bill of Rights, the bill was "overtly religious" and thus violated the First Amendment.

 According to Louisiana Attorney General Elizabeth Murrill, the ruling only applied to the parishes of East Baton Rouge, Livingston, St. Tammany, Orleans and Vernon, whose school boards were named as defendants in the case, although deGravelles' ruling required Brumley and the Louisiana Board of Elementary and Secondary Education to inform all other school boards as well.
 Murrill also stated that the state would appeal the case to the United States Court of Appeals for the Fifth Circuit.

 On November 15, the Court of Appeals granted an emergency stay motion from the state, limiting the ruling to the five parishes named as defendants in the case.
 However, on November 20, it decided against temporarily lifting deGravelles' ruling pending appeal, which kept the lower court ruling in effect until the Court of Appeals decided the case.

-On June 20, 2025, the Court of Appeals affirmed the district court's ruling, preserving its temporary injunction.
+On June 20, 2025, a three-member panel of the Court of Appeals affirmed the district court's ruling, preserving its temporary injunction.
+However, on February 20, 2026, the full Court voted 12-6 to lift the injunction, on the grounds that it was premature to decide the law's constitutionality before it had been enacted.
+Judge James Ho stated, "[The law] is not just constitutional – it affirms our nation’s highest and most noble traditions".